MetPX/sarracenia/doc/design/design.rst

 as these reasons are independent of the particular message, hold applies for the entire queue, not just the message.

-After Pre-Processing, a component like dd_sara assumes the post message is good, and just processes it.
+After Pre-Processing, a component like sr_sara assumes the post message is good, and just processes it.
 That means it will fetch the data from the posting source.
 Once the data is downloaded, it goes through Post-Validation.